+Theme 3: Hitler's Germany, 1929-41

+Key questions Content
-- Problems facing Weimar politicians from 1929

-- Growth of support for Nazism after 1929

-- Hitler's appointment as Chancellor

-- Consolidation of power, 1933-34
+Why did Hitler gain power in 1933?
+Problems facing Weimar politicians from 1929 Growth of support for Nazism after 1929 Hitler's appointment as Chancellor Consolidation of power, 1933-34

-- Hitler's aims in government and administration: establishing the Nazi state
+How was Germany governed by Hitler?
+Hitler's aims in government and administration: establishing the Nazi state

-- Means of control, e.g. use of propaganda and use of terror
+Means of control, e.g. use of propaganda and use of terror

-- Persecution of Jews and other minorities
+Persecution of Jews and other minorities

-- Aims of, and developments in, foreign policy
+• Aims of, and developments in, foreign policy

-- Changing priorities of economic policy
+How effective were Hitler's economic policies?
+Changing priorities of economic policy

-- Responses to the Great Depression
+Responses to the Great Depression

-- Key policies in agriculture and industry
+Key policies in agriculture and industry

-- Impact of foreign policy on the economy
+Impact of foreign policy on the economy

-- Reasons for, and impact of, policies towards women and children

-- Policies towards religion
+How far did society change because of Hitler's regime?
+Reasons for, and impact of, policies towards women and children Policies towards religion

-- Life under the Nazi regime, e.g. standard of living, consumer goods, leisure time
+Life under the Nazi regime, e.g. standard of

+living, consumer goods, leisure time

-- Level of support for the Nazi regime
+• Level of support for the Nazi regime